colinrgodsey/step-daemon/README.md

   * Bed leveling results are retained locally as *bedlevel.json*.

 ## Configuration ##
-* Copy example config from *config.conf.example* to *config.conf*.
-* Modify config settings as needed.
+* Modify `config.hjson` settings as needed.
 Units are in mm.
 * Baud rate should match value configured in Marlin.
 * Page format should match the format configured in Marlin (defaults to SP_4x2_256).